 We offer our heartfelt condolences for your loss.
 We can only imagine how difficult this moment is for you and your family.
 There is no right way to grieve the loss of your animal since your bond and relationship were unique.
 We hope you may always cherish your fond memories together and find ways to continue to honor your bond in your own time.
 Many find it helpful to seek additional support for the loss and the following resources are available as a place to begin for strategies to cope and ways to remember and honor their life.
-The on-staff veterinary social worker at Friendship Hospital for Animals is also available to help support your family.
 If you have concerns that your or your loved one’s grieving is significantly impairing functioning, please seek guidance from medical providers or call 911.

 This packet includes the following pet-loss resources:

 - Friendship Pet-Loss Support Group Flyer (free & virtual) – *Temporarily suspended*

 - 5 Tips for Coping with Pet Loss

 - Talking to Your Children about Pet Loss